tryptech/tryptech.github.io/_posts/2024-06-26-space-lady.md

 # May 2023
 After recovering from the burnout from having a finished model but it being too laggy to be finished, I manned up and remeshed, reweighted, and repacked every single model; I redid all of the renders to account for any notable model changes, and I adjusted Super since apparently the old mesh was too close to having a repeat of the 2B butthole rumor.
 I also started to get aggressively snarky in response to feedback at this time since I was feeling a bit fed up with the whole process.

-Also I still took the feedback seriously and added fingernails to every model and figured out where to squeeze the unused toe nail textures on the existing UVs as the nail textures.
+I still took the feedback seriously and added fingernails to every model and figured out where to squeeze the unused toe nail textures on the existing UVs as the nail textures.
 <img src="/assets/img/Space-Lady/Pasted_image_20240626030815.png" loading="lazy" alt="Fingernails">
+# September 2023
+I worked on the backend for a speedrun marathon over the summer, and somehow that lands me a new remote job.
+It seems I might retire before this mod comes out at this pace.
+But I do gain motivation to finish this since I'm at home all the time and can work on it in between work problems.
 # October 2023
 I go over every model and render to find where I missed adding the fingernails in.